jul3sky/ESP32-wifi-scanner-streamlit-UI/README.md

 - how microcontrollers communicate over USB
 - how to structure JSON data on embedded devices
 - how to build a reactive UI with Streamlit
-- how to integrate hardware + firmware + software into one system This repository is intentionally written for learners.
+- how to integrate hardware + firmware + software into one system.

+This repository is intentionally written for learners.
 Every step is explained.

  ## PROJECT ARCHITECTURE